aritraghsh09/GaMorNet/docs/source/api_docs.rst

 =================

 Both the Keras and TFLearn modules have similarly named functions with very similar parameters.
 Use the ``_predict_`` functions to perform predictions using our trained models or a model you trained from scratch.
-Use the ``_train`` functions to train a model from scratch.
+Use the ``_train_`` functions to train a model from scratch.
 Use the
-``_tl_`` function to perform transfer learning on a previously trained model -- this can be our pre-trained models or a model that you trained.
+``_tl_`` functions to perform transfer learning on a previously trained model -- this can be our pre-trained models or a model that you trained.

 Please have a look at the :ref:`tutorials` for examples of how to use these functions effectively.